bstaruk/starbase/README.md

 ### Root Path

-Starbase is setup to run with assets referenced via relative paths, so generated `.html` files can be opened without needing a deployment.
+Starbase is setup to run with assets referenced via relative paths, so compiled `.html` files can be distributed and opened without needing a deployment.
 If you would like to switch to absolute paths, you can set the `publicPath` in `/webpack/webpack.config.base.js`.

 This variable should be set to `/` if the app will run at the root of a (sub)domain, or to `/folder-name` if it'll be deployed to a subfolder.